Journal Square Transportation Center: History

 Part of the ceiling at Journal Square fell onto the platform during the rush hour on August 8, 1983, killing two and injuring eight.
 The ceiling slab, a false ceiling that had been installed during the renovation ten years prior, had been observed to be sagging as early as that April.

 PATH began testing out a new contactless payment system called TAPP, similar to the Metropolitan Transportation Authority's OMNY system, at Journal Square and in December 2023.

 Station layout

 Rapid transit service

-The PATH station is the southern terminus of two PATH lines, Journal Square–33rd Street on weekdays and Journal Square–33rd Street (via Hoboken) lines on weekends, late nights, and holidays.
+The PATH station is the southern terminus of two PATH lines: Journal Square–33rd Street during the daytime and Journal Square–33rd Street (via Hoboken) on weekend mornings, late nights, and holidays.
 It is also a stop on the Newark-World Trade Center line.
 The station also serves as PATH's administrative headquarters.

 At the platform level, the inside express tracks are typically used by trains on the Journal Square–33rd Street and Journal Square–33rd Street (via Hoboken) lines, while the outside local tracks are used by trains on the Newark–World Trade Center line.